Cecilio Trinidad (he/ him)* Land Steward

-Heather Podoll (she/ her) Partnership & Advocacy Coordinator
+Heather Podoll (she/ her) Special Project Consultant

 Heather Podoll manages communication and outreach relating to public grants and other core Fibershed projects.
 Heather holds an M.S. in Agricultural Ecology from UC Davis.
 She has spent the past 20 years involved with research, practice, promotion, and teaching of sustainable and organic agricultural systems, working with a range of nonprofit, philanthropic and educational organizations.
 As an avid knitter, she is delighted to bring together her background in ecological research and agricultural systems with a holistic and local perspective on fiber arts and textile systems.